Alika Kinan: Leadup to trial

 On November 19, 2011, a woman from Tucumán province in Argentina filed a complaint, claiming that she had been exploited in a brothel called Sheik in Ushuaia.
 She claimed that she lived there with other women, between the ages of twenty-one and twenty-eight, who were natives of Argentine, the Dominican Republic, and Colombia.
 On April 12, 2012, the head of Prosecutor's Office for Trafficking and Exploitation of Persons filed a formal complaint in the Federal Court of Ushuaia against the brothel.

 After an investigation, the National Gendarmerie raided the nightclub on October 8, 2012.

 The lead up to the trial involved the usual legal maneuvering.
 Originally there were six defendants, but three were dismissed by the investigating judge.
 The first of these was Claudia Quiroga, Pedro Montoya's ex-wife, who owned the property where Sheik was located and had been Montoya's business partner.
 The second was Corina Sánchez, who had been the on-site supervisor.
 These two were no longer involved with the brothel at the time of the raid.
 The third person dismissed from the trial was Jorge Etcheverry, recruiter and brother of Ivana García, Montoya's girlfriend and business partner when the raid occurred.

 Kinan's lawyer objected to the dismissals.
 The investigating judge had postponed Kinan's testimony repeatedly, and eventually dismissed the three without evidence from Kinan.
 Her lawyer insisted that Kinan could "provide evidence, new data, more information regarding these accused and what their responsibility is."
 She appealed the dismissals, but they were sustained and the trial headed for the court date with only three defendants.

 A week before the trial began, Kinan's sister and ex-husband began criticizing her publicly.
 The sister, Maria Fernanda, who still lives in Europe, sent Kinan's ex-husband a video of a sexual scene in which the female was purportedly one of Kinan's daughters.
 It was later proved that the video did not involve her daughter.

 Kinan's sister claimed that she had received it from someone in Ushuaia.
 Maria Fernanda said there was no truth in her sister's claims and she was concerned for her nieces.
 Kinan's ex-husband released the video to a journalist and claimed that his daughters were at risk.
-He was living in Scotland and said he couldn't afford to travel to Ushuaia, but offered to testify against his ex-wive via videoconference.
+He was living in Scotland and said he couldn't afford to travel to Ushuaia, but offered to testify against his ex-wife via videoconference.